LOW DEPOSITS UNTIL 28th FEBRUARY

 Your Tour Base: Letterkenny, County Donegal

-One of the most popular towns in Ireland's north, Letterkenny in County Donegal is an ideal base for exploring this distinctive area.
-Dominated by the cathedral of Saints Eunan and Colomba, the town lies just north of the River Swilly, a short distance from beautiful Lough Swilly.
+One of the most popular towns in Ireland's north, with a host of modern facilities, Letterkenny in County Donegal is an ideal base for your short stay.
+Dominated by the vast cathedral of Saints Eunan and Colomba, the town lies just north of the River Swilly, and a short distance from beautiful Lough Swilly.

 Donegal And The Giant's Causeway Tour Itinerary

 Fly to Belfast, meet your Tour Manager and transfer to your hotel.
 Depending on your arrival time, you'll be able to spend the rest of the day exploring the town of Letterkenny or relaxing in a local pub or cafe.

 Day Two: Included Donegal excursion

 Today, head to Donegal, where the town's history is reflected in a Jacobean castle and ancient marketplace, the 'Diamond'.
 Stroll around the streets and explore under your own steam, or board a waterbus for a different perspective on the town and its surroundings (and resident seal colony) on a 70-minute trip around Donegal Bay (payable locally).